autosapien/CarND-Vehicle-Detection/README.md

 ![heatmap](output_images/heatmap_test1.jpg)

-The goal is to identify cars from a video taken from the dashboard of a car driving on the car.
+The goal is to identify cars from a video taken from the dashboard of a car driving on the road.
-Detecting other vehicles is extermely important for self driving cars as it the only way a self driven car can avoid collisions.
+Detecting other vehicles is extremely important for self driving cars as it the only way a self driven car can avoid collisions.

+The project is divided into the following sections:

 * Training Data
 * Training a Classifier